jackbsteinberg/std-toast/README.md

     - TODO: should we consider separate events for the start and end of any hide animation?
       This seems hard to do correctly if the user customizes the animation, though.
 - `"actionclick"`: the toast's call-to-action button or link was clicked, if one exists.
-    - TODO: flesh out exactly how the action works and how this event is linked.
+    - TODO([#11](https://github.com/jackbsteinberg/std-toast/issues/11)): flesh out exactly how the action works and how this event is linked.

 ### `showToast(message, options)`